alandarev/stack-implicit-oauth/README.md

 ```

 ## Reasoning
-Stack Overflow allows both implicit and explicit authentications.
+Stack Exchange allows both implicit and explicit authentications.
 Though, for the explicit the server key has to be kept in secret, which is impossible in case of having client-side only application.

 The implicit authentication on the other hand requires the application to have control over the browser used, usually resulting in need of implementing the whole browser into the client-side application.

 The down-sides of implementing a browser into your application without necessity:

 * Extra complexity to the application
-* User has to authenticate to the Stack Overflow site inside of built-in browser, before approving your application:
+* User has to authenticate to the Stack Exchange site inside of built-in browser, before approving your application:
   * Does user remember the password?
   * Can user trust your application the password?
   * What is the point of OAuth then?